organix/mycelia/ufork.md

 that have a very lambda-calculus like feel to them.
-Many of them depart from the pure-functional nature of lambda-calculus, but the core evaluation scheme is functional, based on a small set of primitive types:
+Many of them depart from the pure-functional nature of lambda-calculus, but the core evaluation scheme is functional, based on a small set of primitives:

-  * Constant (including Nil)
+  * Constant (includes Nil)
   * Symbol
   * Pair